Swimsuit Styles: Three Types of Swimsuit Sizes That Don’t Support Breasts

 Read the six steps to finding the perfect swimsuit here.
 A lot of women go swimsuit shopping and buy what is cute, trendy, or hides their stomach well.

-Dress sizes: 2, 4, 6, 8, 10, 12, etc.
+Numerical sizes: 2, 4, 6, 8, 10, 12, etc.

-Shirt Size: XS, S, M, L, XL, 1X, and etc.
+Letter Sizes: XS, S, M, L, XL, 1X, etc.

-If you do go down this route, I recommend wearing a two piece or a bikini that has an adjustable band in the back.
+If you do go down this route, We recommend wearing a two piece or a bikini that has an adjustable band in the back.
 You can go up or down a size to accommodate your breast size, and still be able to adjust it in the back for good support.

 Combined Bra Sizes: A/B, C/D, DD/DDD, 34 A/B, 34 C/D, etc